d3rk99/DayZ_DeathWatcher/Memento-Mori-Site/README.md

 - Approved placements are composited on the base template found under `maps/template`.

 ## Auth & sessions
 Use `/auth/discord` to start the login flow.
-After successful login, `/auth/me` returns the current user.
-Admin-only routes require the user role to be `admin` or listed in `DISCORD_ADMIN_IDS`.
+After successful login, `/auth/me` returns `{ user: { discordId, username, avatar, isAdmin } }` or `{ user: null }` if not authenticated.
+Admin-only routes require the user to hold the configured Discord admin role in the configured guild; logout via `/auth/logout`.